Frederik Meijer Gardens & Sculpture Park: Conservatory

 The Lena Meijer Tropical Conservatory, a five-story, 15000 sqft facility, supports tropical plants from around the world.
 The conservatory houses diverse tropical plants, including coconut palms from the Pacific, fig trees from India, exotic orchids from Central and South America, and Asiatic bamboo and banana trees.
 Additional indoor gardens include a carnivorous plant house, an arid house for cacti and desert vegetation, and an area with a Victorian theme.

+At the time of its opening in 1995, it was considered the largest conservatory in Michigan.
+Sophisticated software controlled the environment by continuously analyzing the indoor and outdoor conditions and adjusting airflow, ventilation, and temperature.
+The conservatory's design was a collaboration between Cox-Mendendorp-Olson architects of Grand Rapids, garden designer Stephen Rosselet, and California artist Philip diGiacomo, who designed and fabricated the rocks and water features.

 Children's Garden

 Opened in June 2004, the Lena Meijer Children's Garden was also inspired by and named for Lena Meijer.
 As with much of the larger park, this garden contains a number of sculptures.
 Included among the areas designed for children within the Lena Meijer Children's Garden are a log cabin, a labyrinth, and a rock quarry where kids can dig for buried fossils.

 Woodland Shade Garden

 The Gwen Frostic Woodland Shade Garden, dedicated in June 1998, commemorates the influence of Gwen Frostic, a life-long Michigan resident, artist, author and businesswoman known for her naturalistic block prints of local flora and fauna.
 The garden features woodland plants including ferns, hostas, bleeding hearts, rhododendrons, and azaleas.